-Why the Koch Brothers Are Worried About President Trump
+Why the Koch Brothers Are Worried About Trump

 “We cannot blow it now, or the other side will have every argument to say, look, they screwed it up,” Wisconsin Gov. Scott Walker warned friends Monday.

 These patrons support a network of conservative and libertarian programs, including some of the most effective groups in Republican politics.
 The grassroots juggernaut Americans for Prosperity, for instance, helped the GOP to hold its majority in the Senate last years, and its data operations, i360, were an advantage that Republicans were able to use in races at all levels.
-Its veterans’ group, Concerned Veterans for America, plans to take the in boosting or torpedoing Trump’s coming Supreme Court nominee.
+Its veterans’ group, Concerned Veterans for America, plans to take the lead in boosting Trump’s coming Supreme Court nominee if he or she aligns with the network's aims of smaller government and more freedom.
 As a sum, they are looking to spend between $300 million and $400 million—a boost over the $250 million they doled out to shape the 2016 results.

 Unlike previous summits, these donors were more sober about the political landscape.
 In fact, many of the donors refused to talk about November’s election and instead wanted to talk about efforts to reform the criminal justice system or protect free speech on college campuses.
 There were Trump supporters among the crowd, but they weren’t wearing the red “Make America Great Again” hats lest they be ostracized.